stevencohn/WindowsPowerShell/readme.md

 #### `Repair-Path` [-Invalid] [-Yes]
 Clean up the PATH environment variable, removing duplicates, empty values, and optionally paths that do not exist.

+#### `Restart-Bluetooth` [-Show]
+Restarts the Bluetooth radio device on the current machine.
+This is useful when the radio stops communicating with a device such as a mouse.
+The alternative would be to reboot the system.

 #### `Set-Colors` -Name n -Color c [-Bgr] [-Cmd] [-ConEmu] [-PS] [-Background] [-Foreground]
 Set a custom value for the specified console color table entry in one or all of the Cmd, PowerShell, and ConEmu consoles.
 Also optionally set foreground or background color.